dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 7 Probabilistic reasoning

-the walls (and from the fan motor), Δ𝑇 will be less than 20 ∘C—perhaps 10 ∘C, leaving the room at a pleasant and sleepable temperature of 20 ∘C.
+the walls (and from the fan motor), Δ𝑇 will be less than 20 ∘C — perhaps 10 ∘C, leaving the room at a pleasant and sleepable temperature of 20 ∘C.

 This calculation shows not only that evaporative cooling is a reasonable method of air conditioning, but also that our estimate for the specific heat of air is reasonable.